cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/_index.md

 The **Disable Performance** setting is deprecated.
 Any Page Rules with this setting will not be migrated.
 {{</Aside>}}

-This Page Rules setting turned off Auto Minify (deprecated), Mirage, Rocket Loader, and Polish.
+This Page Rules setting turned off Auto Minify (deprecated), Mirage, Polish, and Rocket Loader.
 You can still turn on or off relevant Cloudflare features one by one using Configuration Rules.

 {{<tabs labels="Dashboard | Visual guide | Terraform">}}
 {{<tab label="dashboard" no-code="true">}}